Guide Temporary event notices

 • a maximum number of people that will be at the event

-If you are not able to apply online, you will need to serve us with a paper copy of your temporary event notice (TEN) and you can email us to request a blank copy of the form.
+If you are unable to apply online, you will need to serve us with a paper copy of your temporary event notice (TEN) and you can email us to request a blank copy of the form.
 If you are serving your TEN in paper form, it is your responsibility to also serve a copy on each of the relevant responsible authorities for TENs being the Police and our Environmental Health service.
 You will also need to make a payment to ourselves.
-When we receive your notice and payment we will contact you by email to confirm whether it meets the requirements and has been accepted
+When we receive your notice and payment we will contact you by email to confirm whether it meets the requirements and has been accepted.

 Payments